User Guide

 -

-creates a tag named personal without any contact being assigned to the tag.
+tagadd t/personalcreates a tag named personal without any contact being assigned to the tag.

 Step-By-Step Guide:

-Step 1: Start on the taglist
+Step 1: Start on the taglist view.

-command and the new tag name t/personal
+Step 2: Enter the tagadd command and the new tag name t/personal.

-Step 3: Press enter, and the tag is now added after the last displayed tag cs2106
+Step 3: Press enter, and the tag is now added after the last displayed tag cs2106.

 Locating tags by name: tagfind

-command to search for a tag that matches the given keywords.
+Searching for a tag?
+Use the tagfind command to search for a tag that matches the given keywords.

 Format: tagfind KEYWORD [MORE_KEYWORDS]